airvzxf/archlinux-installer-and-setup/README.md

 ### 2. Init
-Reboot your computer with your bootloader USB and init the system with the USB.
+Reboot your computer with your bootloader USB plugged in your computer and init the system with the USB.

 1. Select the first option which is "Arch Linux archiso x86_64 UEFI CD".